RikkoMatsumatoOfficial/PyBass/README.md

 > [!CAUTION]
 > Created Batch Script for Installing PyBass Library: [Link](https://github.com/RikkoMatsumatoOfficial/PyBass/blob/main/PyBass-InstallWithGIT-Batch/install.bat)
+>
+> You need also Click to "Download raw file" and that's all...

 This is My First Library for Un4Seen BASS(Python Library)...
 So Enjoy to use this!!!